-(E) A description and/or documentation from the primary utility that the 9-1-1 system is designed to a P.01 grade of service.
-A plan to monitor and maintain this grade of service must be included by the primary utility;
+(2) The Division shall maintain a file of the description and/or documentation from the primary utility that the E9-1-1 system within the jurisdiction is designed to a P.01 grade of service.
+A plan to monitor and maintain this grade of service must be included by the primary utility and reviewed annually by the division.

-(F) A listing of the non-emergency 24-hour published number for each public safety answering point or 9-1-1 jurisdiction and each participating Public and Private Safety Agency;
+(3) The Division shall maintain a listing of the non-emergency 24-hour published number for each PSAP or E9-1-1 jurisdiction and each participating Public and Private Safety Agency.

-(G) A listing of the primary and secondary PSAP(s) 7or 10-digit 24-hour emergency number;
+(4) The Division shall maintain a listing of primary and secondary PSAP(s) 7 or 10-digit 24-hour emergency numbers.

-(H) An itemized listing of the primary PSAP(s) on-premises equipment that will be necessary to implement the Enhanced 9-1-1 system.
-The description must include sufficient specification to identify the equipment relating to system adequacy.
-At a minimum, the equipment must provide automatic display of the telephone number and address of a caller at the time of receiving the incoming 9-1-1 call.
+(5) The Division shall maintain an itemized listing of the primary PSAP(s) on-premise equipment that is necessary to maintain the Enhanced 9-1-1 system.
+The listing shall include the appropriate equipment lifespan and update schedule.